On this page you will find some links to resources specific to Trentino Family History research.

 While this isn’t a blog, I would like to bring your attention to my public tree on Ancestry, which is an ongoing project to transcribe all the parish records and connect all the people of Santa Croce del Bleggio in Val Giudicarie.
 There are tens of thousands on the tree already, and many have told me it has been a valuable resource for their own research.
 Eventually, all my findings will be published in some format.

-If you use ANY information from it, please give credit back the Trentino Genealogy website AND also bear in mind that the information is subject to change, if I later discover any errors in it.
-When in doubt, CONTACT ME to ask about anything on the tree: https://trentinogenealogy.com/my-tree/
+If you use ANY information from it, please give credit back the Trentino Genealogy website AND also bear in mind that the data on this online version is currently MANY YEARS OUT OF DATE, as I have been working on it offline (correcting errors, and adding THOUSANDS of more people to it).
+So, when in doubt, CONTACT ME to ask about anything on the tree: https://trentinogenealogy.com/my-tree/

 NOTE: If you have a Family History Blog about Trentino families, please send me information about it via the Contact form on this site.
 Be sure to include a link to the site and a brief description about it.